scottbouch/pdf-batch-scripts/README.md

 ## Running guidance

-Place pdfocr.sh in a directory of PDFs, either copy manually, use git clone, or use wget such as:\
+Place pdfocr.sh in a directory of PDFs, either copy manually, use git clone, or use the wget command such as:\
 wget https://github.com/scottbouch/pdfocr-batch/raw/refs/heads/main/pdfocr.sh \
 \
 Make executable with:\